moby/buildkit/docs/deprecated.md

-With the introduction of [provenance attestations](./attestations/slsa-provenance.md) in [BuildKit v0.11.0](https://github.com/moby/buildkit/releases/tag/v0.11.0), the build information feature has been deprecated and will be removed in the next release.
+With the introduction of [provenance attestations](./attestations/slsa-provenance.md) in [BuildKit v0.11.0](https://github.com/moby/buildkit/releases/tag/v0.11.0), the build information feature has been deprecated and removed in v0.12.0 release.

-To completely disable the build information feature, set the build-arg `BUILDKIT_BUILDINFO=false`.